 My wallet was inside the car.

-My cell phone was inside my car, which was conveniently next to Adam’s cell phone.
+My cell phone was inside my car, conveniently next to Adam’s cell phone.

 What were we going to do?
 We couldn’t drive home without keys, we couldn’t call for a ride without a cell phone.. and oh, I’m still pant-less.

-That is the part of the story where someone who wasn’t intently listening to this mildly entertaining story blurts out “Why didn’t you just hitchhike?”
+That is part of the story where someone who wasn’t intently listening to this mildly entertaining story blurts out, “Why didn’t you just hitchhike?”

-If you spend any time in Clear Creek Canyon you know only two groups of people use that road.
+If you spend time in Clear Creek Canyon, you know only two groups of people use that road.
 Climbers and Gamblers.
-The latter comes ripping down the canyon after guzzling a few free whisky-sodas and gambling away little Johnny’s inheritance.
+The latter comes ripping down the canyon after guzzling a few free whisky sodas and gambling away little Johnny’s inheritance.
 Let’s just say I got a few honks on the way out.

 When we arrived at the mouth of the canyon, I surveyed the scene, looking for the right person to approach and ask to borrow their cell phone.
 I was looking for someone who might not run as I approached.
 Someone who might not call the cops.

 Adam and I looked even worse at this point.
 Tired and dirty and, yes, still not fully clothed.
-A 6 foot 5 pant-less meth-head with his 5 foot 3 sidekick.
+He is a 6 foot 5 pant-less meth-head with his 5 foot 3 sidekick.
 We resembled master blaster from Mel Gibson’s Beyond the Thunder Dome.

 Two men enter one man leaves.
 Thanks, Tina Turner.

 After scanning the possible marks, I zeroed in on a kayaker.
-I made this choice deliberately based on some commonly known facts that I had gathered over the years.
-Kayakers voluntarily get into cold dark rivers in high water, riding in a cramped plastic boat for recreation, indicating both a low IQ and propensity for danger.
-These are just the sorts of qualities of that indicate a person to whom a request from a pant-less man to hand over a fancy new iPhone could seem logical.
+I chose this deliberately based on some commonly known facts I had gathered over the years.
+Kayakers voluntarily enter cold dark rivers in high water, riding in a cramped, plastic boat for recreation, indicating a low IQ and propensity for danger.
+These qualities indicate a person to whom a request from a pant-less man to hand over a fancy new iPhone could seem logical.
 Success.
 Kayakers are alright in my book.